-In honor and celebration of the life and work of the innovative David Bowie, who died Sunday at age 69, we reprise – and update – this 2012 story about a photo that captured him while he was recording film overdubs at a Milwaukee studio in the mid-'70s.
+In honor and celebration of the life and work of the innovative David Bowie, who was born Jan.
+8, 1947, we reprise – and update – this 2012 story about a photo that captured him while he was recording film overdubs at a Milwaukee studio in the mid-'70s.

 Lately Facebook has been bringing together dozens of Milwaukee rock and roll scenesters in a group called "Lest We Forget – Deceased Milwaukee Scene."